 1. Read reviews.

-Read reviews first!
+Before buying wedding dresses online, read reviews.
 It’s always helpful to do your homework.
 Places like Etsy offer reviews right inside a designer’s shop, so you can see first-hand what real brides have to say.
-You can also see reviews on Weddingwire, Ebay, Amazon, etc. Also, if you see a negative review out of many positives, don’t let it necessarily deter you: read the review and consider whether there was a simple communication error or perhaps a misunderstanding.
+Also, if you see a negative review out of many positives, don’t let it necessarily deter you: read the review and consider whether there was a simple communication error or perhaps a misunderstanding.
 If a majority of the reviews are glowing, it’s probably a safe place to buy.

 2. Don’t cut corners.